-- The Identification Card will be mailed to your Maryland address on record.
+- The ID card will be mailed to your Maryland address on record.

-- Please pay close attention to the expiration date of your Maryland Identification Card.
-The MVA is not obligated to remind you when it is time to reapply for an Identification Card.
+- Please pay close attention to the expiration date of your Maryland ID card.
+The MVA is not obligated to remind you when it is time to reapply for an ID card.

-- For information on how to apply for a social security number, please visit (www.socialsecurity.gov/ssnumber/).
+- For information on how to apply for a social security number, please visit the Social Security website.

 - If you have a different name on your social security card than your source documents, you must change your name with the Social Security Administration (SSA) prior to coming to the MVA.
 The new name(s) must match the name(s) that the SSA has on record.
 The license, learner's permit or ID card will not be issued if the new desired name change does not match the SSA records and is not automatically verified by the SSA files.
 It may take a minimum of 48 hours or longer for the SSA to update their records with your name change.
-Customers may obtain a Change of Address for (VR-154) at any MVA office, online or the form may be mailed to you.
-To have the form mailed, please call the MVA Customer Service Center at 1-410-768-7000 or 1-800-492-4575 TTY for the Hearing Impaired..
+Customers may obtain a change of address online, at any MVA office, or the form may be mailed to you if you call the MVA Customer Service Center at 1-410-768-7000 or 1-800-492-4575 TTY for the hearing impaired.

 - If the name is different from the name on your birth certificate, then you are required to provide the MVA with an original or certified copy (from the issuing agency) of the document or documents that changed your name i.e. marriage certificate, divorce decree, court ordered name change, etc. However, a cross-reference record must be created with the name on your birth certificate.